pypa/packaging.python.org/source/installing.rst

  pip install -e <path>

-You can also normally from src
+You can also install normally from src

 ::